jaspervdj/hakyll/examples/hakyll/tutorial1.markdown

 ## Pages

 An important concept in Hakyll is Pages.
-Pages are text files that can be written in markdown, html or TeX.
+Pages are text files that can be written in markdown, html, rst... basically anything Pandoc supports.
 Furthermore, they can also contain some metadata.
 The metadata is placed in the file header and surrouded by `---` lines.
 Each line should contain a `key: value` pair.
-Let's have a look at the `about.markdown` page.
+Let's have a look at the `index.markdown` page.

     ---
     title: About